The simplest micro benchmark for cupy CUDA containerized in NVIDIA AI Workbench

 It found a problem

-The program demonstrated that there was a container adapter (or something) mismatch that recently happened. cupy returned that it had access to the GPU but it turns out that it really didn't and that a Docker Desktop upgrade was needed to fix something driver-related.
+The program demonstrated that there was a container adapter (or something) mismatch that recently happened. cupy returned that it had access to the GPU.
+It turns out that it really did not, and that a Docker Desktop upgrade was needed to fix something driver-related.
 The error message was

 "CUDARuntimeError: cudaErrorSymbolNotFound: named symbol not found"